Frequently Asked Questions about Sword & Spirit Seminary

 Is there a commitment to diversity?

-• SSS leadership team itself is diverse, comprised of not only of a variety of spiritual and denominational perspectives, but also meaningful ethic/racial diversity.
+• SSS leadership team itself is diverse, comprised of not only of a variety of spiritual and denominational perspectives, but also meaningful ethnic/racial diversity.

 Could your degree programs be too difficult for me?